 For if God did not spare angels when they sinned, but cast them into hell and committed them to pits of darkness, reserved for judgment;2 Peter 2:4(NASB)

-God judges sinfulness, in every realm of His creation, and we discover that God has even judged the angels who sinned alongside Satan, and left their first estate, for we read: God did not spare angels when they sinned, but cast them into a place called Tartarus, and committed them to pits of darkness, reserved for judgment.
+God judges sinfulness in every realm of His creation, and we discover that He has even judged the angels who sinned alongside Satan.
+These fallen angels left their first estate, for we read, "God did not spare the angels when they sinned, but cast them into a place called Tartarus, and committed them to pits of darkness, reserved for judgment."

-Today these fallen angels are imprisoned in Tartarus, until that final judgement day - when they, together with Satan, unsaved humanity and hell itself, will be cast into the Lake of Fire, which burns with unquenchable fire.
-This Lake of Fire, was originally prepared by God, for the devil and his angels, who left their first estate and sinned against the Lord of heaven and earth.
+Today these fallen angels are imprisoned in Tartarus until that final judgement day - when they, together with Satan, unsaved humanity, and hell itself, will be cast into the Lake of Fire, which burns with unquenchable fire.
+This Lake of Fire was originally prepared by God for the devil and his angels, who left their first estate and sinned against the Lord of heaven and earth.

 Some liberal teachers like to consider this description of the imprisoned angels to be metaphorical.
-But there is no indication that this is not a literal place of confinement, for this group of sinful angelic beings.
+But there is no indication that this is not a literal place of confinement for this group of sinful angelic beings.
 It appears that these fallen angels are condemned criminals, who are shackled with the strongest chains in a dungeon of pitch blackness.
-We are told that they are contained in a section of hell called Tartarus - which means 'place of punishment'.
+We are told that they are contained in a section of hell called Tartarus - which means place of punishment.

-Adam's sin was imputed to all men, but God in His grace determined that by the sacrificial death of one MAN - the man Christ Jesus, that ALL mankind, not angel-kind would be given the opportunity to be saved by grace through faith in God's own anointed Messiah, Jesus Christ, Whom He would send.
+Adam's sin was imputed to all men, but God in His grace determined that by the sacrificial death of one MAN - the man Christ Jesus, ALL mankind, not angel-kind, would be given the opportunity to be saved by grace through faith in God's own anointed Messiah, Jesus Christ, Whom He would send.

 Heavenly Father, I praise and thank You for purposing that You would redeem mankind from their sin.
 Thank You for sending Jesus Christ as the Son of Man, to pay the price for my transgressions.
-Thank You that my sin has been judged at the cross, and that I have been declared righteous in Your sight, by faith.
-Father, the terrible judgement of the angels, that left their first estate, and joined in a heavenly rebellion against Your holy name, is a sombre reminder of the destructive nature of sin.
-Thank You, that by Your grace, You purposed to redeem mankind, and to adopt all who trust in Your only begotten Son, into Your own immortal family.
-Keep me from minimising the destructive element of sin and its shocking, and eternal consequences, and use me to share the truth of the gospel of grace, with men and women, who are dead in their sins and bound for the lake of fire - unless they believe on the Lord Jesus Christ for their salvation and forgiveness of their sin - this I ask in Jesus name, AMEN.
+Thank You that my sin has been judged at the Cross, and that I have been declared righteous in Your sight, by faith.
+Father, the terrible judgement of the angels that left their first estate, and joined in a heavenly rebellion against Your holy name, is a sombre reminder of the destructive nature of sin.
+Thank You that by Your grace, You purposed to redeem mankind, and to adopt all who trust in Your only begotten Son, into Your own immortal family.
+Keep me from minimising the destructive element of sin and its shocking, and eternal consequences, and use me to share the truth of the gospel of grace, with men and women who are dead in their sins and bound for the lake of fire - unless they believe on the Lord Jesus Christ for their salvation and forgiveness of their sin.
+This I ask in Jesus' name, AMEN.